fabiogoro/noisy/README.md

   node.stop(2);
 ```

-A sample application can be seen [here](https://fabiogoro.github.io/noisy/test)
+A sample application can be seen [here](https://fabiogoro.github.io/noisy/sample)

 First argument of `createNoise` is the lower bound, second is the upper bound.
-By this I mean: lowest frequency (in Hz) present in the spectrum will be first argument, highest frequency (in Hz) is second argument.
+By this I mean: lowest frequency (in Hz) present in the spectrum will be first argument, highest frequency (in Hz) will be second.

 If you let `createNoise` without parameters it will be plain white noise.
 If you make lower bound less than 0, it'll be set as 0.